thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 We can hardly assume that doing all jobs of a JSSP in a random order would even be good idea.

 But we also notice more.
-The time $t(med)$ that the top-50% of the runs need to get their result is approximately&nbsp;0s.
+The time&nbsp;*t(med)* that the top-50% of the runs need to get their result is approximately&nbsp;0s.
+The reason is that we only perform one single objective function evaluation per run, i.e., 1&nbsp;FE.
 Creating, mapping, and evaluating a solution can be very fast, actually within a few milliseconds.
 However, we had originally planned to use up to three minutes for optimization.
 Hence, almost all of our time budget remains unused.